-This absence perplexed Bible scholars for ages, until the wonderful discovery by a Bedouin shepherd of the Dead Sea Scrolls in 1946.
-As these all-important scrolls were collected and analyzed—scrolls dating back to two or three hundred years before Jesus walked the dusty trails of Galilee and Judea—the missing “nun” was recovered; the line which had somehow dropped out was found, etched ever-so-carefully into a more ancient rendering of this precious psalm.
+This absence perplexed scholars until the wonderful discovery by a Bedouin shepherd of the Dead Sea Scrolls in 1946.
+As these long-hidden scrolls were collected and analyzed—scrolls dating back to two or three hundred years before Jesus walked the dusty trails of Galilee and Judea—the missing “nun” was recovered.
+The line which had dropped out was found, etched ever-so-carefully into a more ancient rendering of this precious psalm.
 It reads:

 The LORD is faithful in all his words and kind in all his works.

-And how true this statement is!
-The very fact that this line of holy writ was rediscovered after centuries of being lost testifies to the very truth embedded in the line’s words—the Lord is faithful. . . .
+How true this statement is!
+The fact this line was rediscovered after centuries of being lost testifies to the truth within its words—the LORD is faithful.

 Do you believe the Lord is faithful in all of his words and works?
-Is your life like this psalm—a seemingly well-structured story with one glaring, missing piece—confidence in God’s steadfast faithfulness?
-Right now is as good a time as any to stop and ask yourself if you are resting confidently in the Lord’s faithfulness to you.
-Search your soul to see if you are more doubtful than trusting, more resistant than restful, more anxious than amazed.
+Is your life like this psalm, a seemingly well-structured story with one glaringly missing piece—confidence in God’s steadfast faithfulness?
+Right now is a good time to ask yourself if you are resting confidently in the Lord’s faithfulness to you.
+Search your soul.
+Are you more doubtful than trusting, more resistant than restful, more anxious than amazed?